 Choosing the Right Option for Me

-Oftentimes, I’m asked how to choose between the above something you have options.
-I want to preface my advice with the fact that even if not perfect, any additional form of authentication, be it SMS-based, multi-factor or two-step verification, is a positive move forward.
+Oftentimes, I’m asked how to choose between the above options.
+I want to preface my advice with the fact that even if not perfect, any additional form of authentication, be it SMS-based, multi-factor, or two-step verification is a positive move forward.

 - Are you confident you can keep track of your devices and keep it up to date?
 You can choose which you prefer.
 That being said, app- and token-based are considered the industry standard.

 - Do you have a limited budget and expect to be changing between devices often?
-You may consider token or SMS-based, as from what I have seen, multi-device, app-based authentication requires a subscription.
+You may consider token or SMS-based, as from what I have seen, multi-device, app-based authentication may require a subscription.

 - Do you struggle with keeping track of your devices?
 Both token- or app-based may not be the best solution for you (unless syncing is available in that app).
 Consider SMS-based, again, with the awareness of the limitations.

 The above are just a few examples for personal and/or family use.
 There are additional considerations for individuals who want to choose what option is right for them.
-If you are an organisation, it is your responsibility to provide industry standard authentication to employees to help them protect their accounts, your infrastructure, and ultimately be a part of both the security and privacy program.
+If you are an organization, it is your responsibility to provide industry-standard authentication to employees to help them protect their accounts, your infrastructure, and ultimately be a part of both the security and privacy program.
 If you’re an application provider, it is your responsibility to provide a variety of options for consumers – I would argue both by design and by default, at no additional cost.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.